These Billionaires Are Hoarding Wealth While Denying Workers Paid Sick Leave

 A former Starbucks employee, who worked as a shift supervisor until last week, said management didn’t always adhere to the company’s sick-leave policies.
 “In practice, through the several stores I worked at, I encountered a prevailing culture [that] discouraged taking sick time,” he said.
 “During my last few months, before coronavirus hit, there were numerous instances where employees would come into work visibly sick, afraid of calling out because they believed management and other staff wouldn’t support them.”

-Starbucks owner and CEO Howard Schultz, who briefly entertained a 2020 presidential run, is worth $3.24 billion as of March 24.
+Starbucks former CEO Howard Schultz, who briefly entertained a 2020 presidential run, is worth $3.24 billion as of March 24.
 Schultz also co-founded Maveron Capital, a venture capital firm.

 Schultz reportedly owns a $40 million New York City penthouse, a $33 million Hawai’i estate, and a luxurious Seattle-area home.

-Note: *Update: Since the publication of this article, the Starbucks Global Corporate PR office reached out to say that “all employees have access to paid leave, including sick leave, parental leave, and family leave."
-Independent research from the UC Berkeley Shift Project, featured in a March 14, New York Timeseditorial, estimates that 68,000 Starbucks workers say they lack access to paid sick leave.
-Starbucks claims this finding is inaccurate.
-Correction: This article originally stated that Howard Schultz was CEO of Starbucks.
-Schultz is the company's former CEO, leaving the position in 2017, and today serves as Chairman Emeritus of the Starbucks board of directors.
-As of last year, he remained Starbucks' largest individual shareholder.
-Kevin Johnson is currently the CEO of Starbucks.